ssilverman/QNEthernet/README.md

   * _src/lwipopts.h_ &larr; Use this one for tuning (see _src/lwip/opt.h_ for more details).
   * _src/arch/cc.h_
-* The main include file, `QNEthernet.h`, in addition to including the `Ethernet` instance, also includes the headers for `EthernetClient`, `EthernetServer`, and `EthernetUDP`.
+* The main include file, `QNEthernet.h`, in addition to including the `Ethernet`, `EthernetFrame`, and `MDNS` instances, also includes the headers headers for `EthernetClient`, `EthernetServer`, and `EthernetUDP`.
-* All four address-setting functions (IP, subnet mask, gateway, DNS) do nothing unless the system has been initialized.
+* Most of the `Ethernet` functions do nothing or return some form of empty/nothing/false unless the system has been initialized.

 ## Additional functions and features not in the Arduino API